Say goodbye to your legacy VPNMake the switch to Tailscale

 Alternative VPN tools often have limited cross-platform functionality that proves restrictive as your team scales.
 If you can't join all your devices to your network, some connections will depend on direct routes that could be insecure on public networks.

-This universality ensures Tailscale can support all your team members, irrespective of their personal device preferences.
+Tailscale's universality can support all your team members, regardless of location or device preferences.
 It also accommodates hybrid cloud workflows where you use a combination of on-premise and public cloud infrastructure.
 With Tailscale, users in your tailnet can access your cloud inventory as easily as your other physical devices.

 Secure End-to-End Tunneling